weiran-aitech/shift_schedule/README.md

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/195989630-e41d4abd-19a0-4b4e-9808-cd04854909ce.png)
 In this shift schedule, 4 employees work for 48 hours and 5 employees work for 40 hours a week.
-The shifts assined to each employee are spaced by at least 16 hours.
+The shifts assigned to each employee are spaced by at least 16 hours.

 ### 2. Creating a schedule for 10 employees over a 7-day period, subject to the constraints as listed in example 1.